How to MIG Weld Cast Iron: And How to Skip Preheating

-If you do not need the fusion characteristic that offers penetration into the casting, you can use the braze welding method to repair or join cast iron.
+Ordinary welding penetrates the casting offering a strong joint, but you don’t always need that.
+As an alternative, you can use the braze welding method to repair or join cast iron.

-This method is far better to join cast iron since it releases a lower amount of heat and has a much lower chance of cracking.
+This method is far better to join cast iron since it releases a lower amount of heat thus a much lower chance of cracking.
 Braze wires are also cheaper than nickel ones and use 100% argon gas without helium.

-Braze welding wires use 100% argon gas, but need U-shaped rollers and a teflon liner because the bronze wire is soft.
+These wires use 100% argon gas, but need U-shaped rollers and a teflon liner because they are soft.
 You can also use a spool gun if you have one.

-Another pro of braze welding is that it needs even lower or no preheating than nickel wires.
+Another pro is that braze welding needs even lower or no preheating at all.

-Furthermore, modern MIG welding machines that support the synergic feature may have an option for braze welding wires.
-This will offer improved control over the welding heat, lowering the cracking risk even more.
+Furthermore, modern MIG machines that support the synergic feature may have an option for braze wires.
+This will offer improved heat control, lowering the cracking risk even more.